bnadlerjr/tavi/README.md

 ```

 You will get back a handle to the `users` collection.
 This collection is a [pymongo collection](http://api.mongodb.org/python/current/api/pymongo/collection.html) and supports all of it's methods.

+### Contributing

+#### Issues / Roadmap

+Use GitHub [issues](https://github.com/bnadlerjr/tavi/issues) for reporting bugs and feature requests.
+This library is meant to be lightweight so I probably won't be adding many features but feel free to submit pull requests for any critical features you think may be missing.

+#### Patches / Pull Requests

+* Fork the project.
+* Make your feature addition or bug fix.
+* Add tests for it.
+This is important so I don't break it in a future version unintentionally.
+* Commit, do not mess with version or history (if you want to have your own version that is fine, but please bump version in a commit by itself I can ignore when I pull).
+* Send me a pull request.
+Bonus points for topic branches.